xpcom-bsd/11p-on-linux/README.rst

 kernel
 ......

+(The corresponding Ansible tasks can be found in `ansible/roles/patch-driver-ath/tasks/main.yml
+<ansible/roles/patch-driver-ath/tasks/main.yml>`__)

 The mentioned changes in the Linux mainline kernel are implemented from version 4.10 upwards (maybe 4.4. works as well, but that is history anyway).